MaxGhenis/vote/_sources/2022/11/california.md

 * Fetal brain development: [Clouchot (2012)](https://www.sciencedirect.com/science/article/pii/S0002937811012701?casa_token=CBeArv1RTy4AAAAA:tiIcAkJcRqLv8Xh34RMXqiumvIf6QAtn0Xamadn9kUN65oUd4S6NuN-hy8PS9uUj1Dqp2ZxiSw) finds that they grow their brain size and activity at between 5 and 13 percent per week from their 25th through 37th week of gestational age
 * The relationship between brain development and capacity for consciousness and pain ([research of nonhuman animals](https://reducing-suffering.org/is-brain-size-morally-relevant/#Small_brains_matter_more_per_neuron) finds it may not be linear, and in general, research by the Effective Altruism community for prioritizing animal welfare causes would likely be relevant)
 * Medical reasons to believe abortion procedures may or may not involve pain to the fetus
-* Suffering experienced by babies with developmental disabilities so severe that they will die as a baby, are born vs. aborted
+* Well-being of babies with severe developmental disabilities if they are born
 * Societal welfare implications of population growth, overall and with respect to the marginally-aborted
 * The effect of abortion access on the well-being of (would-be) mothers, in the short and long term